 If the problem is real, people are dealing with it somehow.
 Maybe they’re doing something manually, because they don’t have a better way.
 The current solution, whatever it is, will be your biggest competitor at first, because it’s the path of least resistance for people. – Ben Yoskovitz and Alistair Croll, Lean Analytics Authors

 People have a tendency to want to talk about their problems.
-You might not even have to ask any questions to find painful business problems they’re actively trying to solve.
+You might not even have to ask any questions to find painful company problems they’re actively trying to solve.
 If the problem is on their minds, they will share it candidly.

 We can tell that a problem is painful if: